yanglangyuan/yanglangyuan.github.io/_pages/about.md

 Please find my [CV](./docs/CV.pdf) here for more about my research projects and background.
 And please feel free to contact me for any questions or opportunities.

 # 🔥 News
-- *2022.08*: &nbsp;🎉🎉 Yanglang Yuan starts preparing a journal review about the status and perspective of "Customer-to-Manufacturer (C2M)".
+- *2023.01*: &nbsp;🎉🎉 Yanglang Yuan submitted a journal review about the status and perspective of "Customer-to-Manufacturer (C2M)".
 - *2022.07*: &nbsp;🎉🎉 Yanglang Yuan as a co-author submitted a journal paper about "Human-machine Synchronization for Proactive Ergonomic Risks Mitigation".
 - *2022.04*: &nbsp;🎉🎉 Yanglang Yuan started his research proposal about Intelligent Manufacturing.
 - *2021.08*: &nbsp;🎉🎉 Yanglang Yuan started his M.Sc. study back at SUSTech.